Intro Presentation (click)

 5. How is Joshua tree different from Las Vegas and Los Angeles?

-6. Compare Hoover Dam to the Salton Sea.
+6. Compare Hoover Dam to any other dam you know of.

-7. Explain 8 forms of hyperreality which you saw at Disneyland
+7. Explain 8 forms of hyperreality which you saw in Vegas

 Tech questions: